FAQ for Enrolled Students

 A: A student can only drop without penalty during the designated drop/add period.
 The word “drop” is synonymous with “delete.”
 It means the course will be removed from the student records and payment for the course will be refunded.
 If a student “withdraws” from a course after drop/add, there will be no refund.
 A refund is given only for complete withdrawals from the university after drop/add.
 You must “withdraw” from the course after the drop/add period is over.

-A: You can request this by going to the main menu of OASIS.
-The OASIS Withdrawal system will instruct you as you go.
+A: You can request this by going to the main menu of Athena.
+The Athena Withdrawal system will instruct you as you go.

 A: A course can only be deleted after the designated drop/add period if the student has registered for the course as the result of an error for which the university is at fault.
 The student and instructor of the course must submit a letter of petition explaining the error to the Graduate School.
 The letter must be co-signed by the student’s major professor and graduate coordinator.